Alternatives to Silicone

 Some may dislike the idea of a silicone implant but still want all the benefits of breast enlargement.
 Luckily, there are alternatives.

 Breast enlargement is as popular as ever.
-However, we at Medbelle have recently noticed an upswing in the number of patients interested in alternative breast enlargement techniques that do not use traditional implants.
+However, our surgeons have recently noticed an upswing in the number of patients interested in alternative breast enlargement techniques that do not use traditional implants.

 Whether this is motivated by media coverage of complications related to silicone implants, or a dislike for implants in general, we’re happy to provide information about every option you have when considering breast enlargement.